ahzm/veriflow/README.md

 - 💡 **Semantic** – intent alignment and node-type adequacy (rule + LLM hybrid)
 - ⚙️ **Executable** – sandbox-based simulation and reachability validation

-The framework also includes **publication-ready visualization** tools for workflow DAGs and a **batch evaluation CLI** for large-scale benchmarks.
+The framework also includes **visualization** tools for workflow DAGs and a **batch evaluation CLI** for large-scale benchmarks.

+VeriFlow is intended for researchers, workflow designers, and developers building or evaluating LLM-generated automations.

 ---